-- the distribution made to you, including what portion is taxable and what portion is non-taxable - Māori authority credit.
+- the distribution made to you, including the taxable portion and the non-taxable portion, and - Māori authority credit.

 Transfer these amounts, leaving out any non-taxable distributions, to the relevant boxes at Question 13.

 Example

 A Māori authority makes a pre-tax profit of \$10,000.
 It pays tax on this profit of \$1,750 (Māori authority tax rate of 17.5%) and distributes the entire profit to their 10 members.
 Each member will receive \$825 as a cash distribution and \$175 of Māori authority credits.